Divestment

 It includes a company selling some of its assets to improve operational and overall efficiency.
 For example, large conglomerates divest because of operational optimization or political and social pressures.

-This action might occur for optimization or to increase efficacy, except for selling off profit-making divisions due to societal or political pressure.
+This action might occur to optimize or increase efficacy, except for selling off profit-making divisions due to societal or political pressure.

 In addition, companies might be selling off their assets to increase revenue, eliminate nonprofitable divisions, or react to business regulators.

-Regardless of any reason, disinvestment helps the company's overall liquidity, which will help it focus more on its core activities.
+Regardless of the reason, disinvestment helps the company's overall liquidity, which will allow it to focus more on its core activities.

 Key Takeaways